Biography of Gladys Sayle, founder of Ellerslie Girls' school in Great Malvern

 Passenger lists record Miss Agnes Sayle, a teacher, aged 27 of Ellerslie, departing London on 2nd September 1927 on the P&O ship Ranpura, for Bombay in India.
 This must have been exciting as it was the ship's maiden voyage.

-Telephone directories record Agnes in later life living in Worthing in 1975, where perhaps she had been living with her sister Gladys, and at 17 Perrins House, Moorlands Road, Great Malvern in 1982, probably being part of the retired community at Davenham, once the home of the Perrins (Worcestershire Sauce) family.
+Telephone directories record Agnes in later life living in Worthing in 1975, where perhaps she had been living with her sister Gladys, and subsequently at 17 Perrins House, Moorlands Road, Great Malvern in 1982, probably being part of the retired community at Davenham, once the home of the Perrins (Worcestershire Sauce) family.

-Gladys Sayle's father died at Bournemouth in 1935.
+Gladys Sayle's father had died at Bournemouth in 1935.
 It was perhaps appropriate that he had named his retirement home 'Malvernbury' after the house opposite his eldest daughter's school at Ellerslie.

 Gladys Mabel Pearson Sayle, founder of Ellerslie School for Girls, died by the sea at Worthing in 1974 aged 85 years.
+Her friend and assistant Helen Scales had died the previous year.